May-Tove/project-exam-1/README.md

 - Blog post specific pages
 - Contact page.

-The blog posts for the website is stored on a WordPress installation used as a Headless CMS.
+The blog posts for the website are stored on a WordPress installation used as a Headless CMS.
 The website itself is built using HTML, CSS and JavaScript and making a call to the WordPress REST API to fetch the data.
-The site has numerous functionalities built with JavaScript such as a carousel, image modal, contact form validation, search for blog poasts and filtering by category.
+The site has numerous functionalities built with JavaScript such as a carousel, image modal, contact form validation, search for blog posts and filtering by category.

 The project contained the following tasks: